saurabh-gih/Shopping-Cart/README.md

 ### Acknowledgements

-I would like to thank my tutor Joy Shaheb in this project that who guided me throught the process.
-I would also like thank [FreeCodeCamp](https://www.freecodecamp.org/) for bringing up the best education for free.
+I would like to thank my tutor Joy Shaheb in this project who guided me throught the process.
+I would also like to thank [FreeCodeCamp](https://www.freecodecamp.org/) for bringing up the best education content for free.
 You can also checkout Joy Shaheb's [Youtube Channel](https://www.youtube.com/c/JoyShaheb) for more awesome content by him.